SoftUni-Internal/interactive-content/EN/01-Modules/03-Summary.md

 import * as myModule from './myModule.js'
 ```

-## In the next lesson you will learn:
+## In the next lesson, you will learn:

 - What is HTTP